Corporate Governance-Risk Management

 2 Strategic Procurement concentration - raw materials Medium

-3 Strategic Technology R&D Medium-Low
+3 Strategic Technology R&D Medium

-5 Operational Information security Medium-Low
+4 Operational Information security Medium

 Risk Matrix Diagram